-Near the village of Mougau-Bihan, the covered alleyway of Mougau is 14 meters long and dates back to the second millennium BCE.
+Near the village of Mougau-Bihan, the covered alleyway of Mougau measures 14 meters in length and dates back to the second millennium BCE.
 It is renowned for the carved decorations in its main chamber.

-According to local beliefs, this site would be the burial place of giants, and the Bugel Noz, a rock overlooking Mougau, would be a nighttime promenade spot for the korrigans, fairy-like creatures similar to goblins.
+According to local beliefs, this site would be the tomb of giants, and Bugel Noz, a rock overlooking Mougau, would be a nocturnal promenade spot for the korrigans, fairy-like creatures similar to gnomes.

 This monument, located 1.7 km from the center of the village of Mougau Bihan, consists of granite walls with a horizontal ceiling formed by four massive slabs and a fifth one covering the northern cell.